lh3/minipileup/README.md

 Minipileup is a simple pileup-based variant caller.
-It takes a reference FASTA and one or multiple alignment BAM, and outputs a multi-sample VCF with candidate variants along with allele counts:
+It takes a reference FASTA and one or multiple alignment BAM, and outputs a multi-sample VCF along with allele counts:
 ```sh
 minipileup -yf ref.fa aln1.bam aln2.bam > var.vcf
 ```